whoisdsmith/AI-MTHRFCKR/README.md

 - [Buildt](https://www.buildt.ai/) - AI-driven Construction Project Management Software For Improved Efficiency And Reduced Risk.
 - [Butternut AI](https://butternut.ai/) - An AI Platform For Creating Personalized Nutrition Plans And Tracking Diet Progress.
 - [CensysGPT Beta](https://gpt.censys.io/) - A Powerful AI Language Model In Beta, Offering A Range Of Natural Language Processing Services.
+- [Chat.Chatbot.Sex](https://chat.chatbot.sex/chat/) - A free ChatGPT chatbot platform that can surf the web and has extra features.
 - [ChatGPT For Social](https://aoq.me/) - A Platform For Utilizing ChatGPT In Social Media Management And Content Creation.
 - [Chatgpt Prompt Apps](https://chatgpt-prompt-apps.com/) - A Collection Of Applications Built On Top Of ChatGPT For Various Use Cases.
 - [ChatGPT Text Divider](https://textdivider.com/) - An Online Tool Designed To Help Users Automatically Split Large Blocks Of Text Into Smaller Paragraphs For Better Readability.